axellanx03/BAKELANEEEE/README.md

-# Bake Lane Website
+# Bake Lane

+BakeLane is a premium web application designed for a modern bakery and coffee shop experience.
+It features a sophisticated neumorphic (Soft UI) design system that emphasizes depth, tactile surfaces, and a warm, inviting aesthetic.

 ## Overview

 BakeLane transforms the traditional bakery website into a highly interactive digital experience.
 The application focuses on visual clarity, smooth micro-interactions, and a cohesive design language that mimics physical surfaces through the use of soft shadows and muted color palettes.

-The website serves as both a digital storefront and a branding platform, allowing customers to explore baked goods, learn about the business, and easily place orders or inquiries.

 ---